matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 need to force this to happen.
 That is what `dorun` does.
 And there is a mini-transaction.
 Note that this is not a transaction around the whole loop.
 That would really pin down the world, because this is a writing transaction.

+[Time 1:54:00]

 But I do not really care.
 I am just supposed to evaporate everything, so I can do that in little jobs.
 There are a lot of little jobs to evaporate across the whole world.

 That is all of the logic of the program.
 That is the entire simulation logic, up there.

 So, let us have fun.
 UI!
 I need to use some Java stuff to do some UI.
-I need Color, Graphics, and Dimension from there, BufferedImage from there.
+I need `Color`, `Graphics`, and `Dimension` from there, `BufferedImage` from there.
 And you will notice already that this is smaller than Java.
 Yes?
 To do the same job?
 A bunch of lines in Java.

 I do not want 80 by 80.
 That would be too tiny for us to see.
 I need to scale the world, so in pixels, it is going to be each cell is five